ibm-cloud-docs/databases-for-enterprisedb/howto-read-replica.md

 ```sh
 ibmcloud cdb read-replica-promote <deployment name>
 ```

+## Promoting a Read-only Replica in the API
+{: #read-only-replicas-promoting-api}
+{: api}

+Upon promotion, the read-only replica terminates its connection to the leader and becomes a stand-alone {{site.data.keyword.databases-for-enterprisedb}} deployment.
+The deployment can start accepting and running read and write operations, backups are enabled, and it is issued its own admin user.
+A new data member is added so the deployment becomes a cluster with two data members.
+This increases the cost as it is billed at the same per member consumption rate, but the deployment has two members instead of one.

+When you promote a read-only replica, you can skip the initial backup that would normally be taken upon promotion.
+Skipping the initial backup means that your replica becomes available more quickly, but no immediate backup is available.
+You can start an on-demand backup once the promotion process is complete.

+Once a read-only replica is promoted to an independent deployment, it is not possible to revert it back to a read-only replica or have it rejoin a leader.

 To promote through the API, send a POST to the [`/deployments/{id}/remotes/promotion`](https://cloud.ibm.com/apidocs/cloud-databases-api#modify-read-only-replication-on-a-deployment) endpoint.
 ```sh